Mandaris-LLC/react-native-navigation-full-circle/docs/styling-the-navigator.md

   navBarTextFontBold: false, // Optional.
 Set the title to bold.
   navBarHeight: 70, // Optional, set the navBar height in pixels.
   topTabsHeight: 70, // Optional, set topTabs height in pixels.
+  topBarBorderColor: 'red', Optional, set a flat border under the TopBar.
+  topBarBorderWidth: 5.5, // Optional, set the width of the border.
 }
 ```